koute/pinky/pinky-web/README.md

 ### Building for other backends

-Replace `--target-webasm` with `--target-webasm-emscripten` or `--target-asmjs-emscripten` if you want to build it using another backend.
-You will also have to install the corresponding targets with `rustup` - `wasm32-unknown-emscripten` and `asmjs-unknown-emscripten` respectively.
+You can add `--target=asmjs-unknown-emscripten` or `--target=wasm32-unknown-emscripten` argument to build it using another backend.